oleksandrmaslov/zmk-input-gestures/README.md

 In **absolute mode** however, the input device reports the position of a touch on a touchpad: the top left might be x=1024/y=998 or so.

-In order to detect whether or not a touch has happened on the outer perimeter of a touchpad, it's necessary to know the absolute position of the touch.
+In order to detect whether or not a touch has happened on the outer perimeter of a touchpad, it's necessary to know the absolute position of the touch, so some of the gestures are only doing anything if you're using absolute mode.

 As of now, ZMK doesn't support absolute mode natively, so to use the gestures that depend on it, a bit more work is necessary.
 But not much: the pieces are all there, you just need to put them in the right places.